yegor256/blog/_drafts/_new.md

 I'm sure you're well aware of this technique, which is also known as [dependency injection](http://martinfowler.com/articles/injection.html).
 I'm actually not saying anything new.
-What I want you to pay attention here for is the location and the amount of operators `new` in all three code snippets.
+What I want you to pay attention to here is the location and the amount of `new` operators in all three code snippets.

 In the first snippet both `new` operators are in the method `text()`.
 In the second snippet we lost one of them.
 In the third snippet one operator